cloudoperators/greenhouse/docs/user-guides/plugin/plugin-tests.md

 - You can use [test-permissions.yaml](https://github.com/cloudoperators/greenhouse-extensions/blob/main/kube-monitoring/charts/templates/tests/test-permissions.yaml) from the `kube-monitoring` as a reference to configure RBAC permissions for your test Pod.

 5. **Configure the Test Framework in Plugin's `values.yaml`**:
-   - Add the following configuration to your plugin's `values.yaml` file:
+   - Add the following configuration to your Plugin's `values.yaml` file:

 ```yaml
 testFramework: